-- MX1 offering specialised digital media services such as content aggregation, content management, channel playout, OTT, VOD and content distribution via satellite, fibre and Internet Protocol (IP) for broadcasters, TV channels, content owners, content aggregators, rights holders, sports organisations and more.
-These services are provided globally, with principal business coming from Europe, the United States, the Middle East, Africa and Asia.
-The MX1 suite of services is orchestrated by MX1 360, a media platform for managing and delivering linear and non-linear content to any broadcast, VOD or OTT platform. - HD+ created in 2009, HD+ provides broadcasters in Germany with a method to deliver their HD content to paying audiences via satellite.
-In 2017 HD+ subscribers benefited from new services, including exclusive live sports content from Eurosport.
+Since 2019, HD+ subscribers have also benefited from new services, including exclusive live sports content from Eurosport.
 Football matches as well as tennis Grand Slams, cycling highlights and MotoGP are all part of the extended HD+ offer thanks to a partnership with the leading media company Discovery Networks Germany, Eurosport's parent company.
-Also in 2017, HD+ expanded its service to meet consumer demand for multi-screen and multi-room viewing by launching HD+ ExtraScreen.
+Additionally, in 2017, HD+ expanded its service to meet consumer demand for multi-screen and multi-room viewing by launching HD+ ExtraScreen.
 It uses Sat>IP technology, an in-home IP delivery technology, to enable viewers to enjoy HD quality video delivered via satellite on their tablets or smartphones in their homes.